saasbook/hw-accessibility-audits/README.md

 > How did you address it?
 > In your report, include a sample of before-and-after code.

+> What do you think you've learned so far?
+How was your experience testing and fixing the feedback?
+Do you have any major "take-aways" from trying this out?

 ## 2. Submit you entire app code along with your document